Skip to main content

 C. A seated sightseeing vehicle damaged in an accident, but still operable without placing the driver or passengers at risk, must be repaired within two weeks of the accident or removed from operation until repaired and inspected.

 A. Drivers shall receive and discharge passengers at designated seated sightseeing vehicle stands.
 Any stand in operation as of January 1, 2023 may remain unless the Director of Nashville Department of Transportation and Multimodal Infrastructure, or his/her designee, in the exercise of their professional traffic engineering judgment, determine the that the stand should be removed from the public right-of-way.
-Locations of new or replacement stands must be pre-approved by the Nashville Department of Transportation and Multimodal Infrastructure, or his/her designee, and the Traffic and Parking Commission.
+Locations of seated sightseeing vehicle stands must be pre-approved by the Director of the Nashville Department of Transportation and Multimodal Infrastructure (“NDOT”), or his/her designee, and the Traffic and Parking Commission.

-B. Seated sightseeing vehicles may stop at an approved seated sightseeing vehicle stand for no more than three minutes at a time, or the amount of time it takes to actively load and unload passengers, not to exceed five minutes.
-In consultation with and the preapproval of the Director of the Nashville Department of Transportation and Multimodal Infrastructure, or his/her designee, a certificate holder may designate an approved stand that is located outside of the urban core as the certificate holder’s home stand for the initial unloading and loading of passengers.
+C. B. Seated sightseeing vehicles may stop at an approved seated sightseeing vehicle stand for no more than five three minutes unless extenuating circumstances require more time , not to exceed five minutes.
+In consultation with and the preapproval of the Director of the NDOT Nashville Department of Transportation and Multimodal Infrastructure, or his/her designee, and subject to the approval of the Traffic and Parking Commission ,a certificate holder may designate an approved stand that is located outside of the Urban Core urban core as the certificate holder’s home stand for the initial unloading and loading of passengers.
 The initial unloading and loading of passengers at a home stand may take longer than ten minutes.

-A. No seated sightseeing vehicle shall operate between the hours of 4:00 p.m. and 6:00 p.m. unless the certificate holder obtains a permit from the MTLC to operate during those hours.
+A. No seated sightseeing vehicle shall operate between the hours of 4:00 p.m. and 6:00 p.m. in the Urban Core unless the certificate holder obtains a permit from the MTLC to operate during those hours.

-B. A seated sightseeing vehicle certificate holder may apply for a permit to operate between the hours of 4:00 p.m. and 6:00 p.m., Monday through Friday.
+B. A seated sightseeing vehicle certificate holder may apply for a permit to operate in the Urban Core between the hours of 4:00 p.m. and 6:00 p.m., Monday through Friday.

-C. An application for a permit to operate a seated sightseeing vehicle between the hours of 4:00 p.m. and 6:00 p.m., Monday through Friday, shall be filed with the MTLC on forms provided by the MTLC.
+C. An application for a permit to operate a seated sightseeing vehicle between the hours of 4:00 p.m. and 6:00 p.m. in the Urban Core, Monday through Friday, shall be filed with the MTLC on forms provided by the MTLC.

 D. Such application shall be certified under oath and shall at a minimum contain the following information:

 1. A traffic study performed by an engineer who is licensed in the state of Tennessee with experience in performing such studies.
 The engineer and/or engineering firm and the methodology to be used in the traffic study must be pre-approved by the Nashville Department of Transportation and Multimodal Infrastructure’s Chief Traffic Engineer, or his/her designee.
-The traffic study must demonstrate that the relevant seated sightseeing vehicle(s) travels at the speed limit or maintains speed to keep up with the flow of traffic, with passengers on board, during normal operations for which it is presently permitted.
+The traffic study must demonstrate that the relevant seated sightseeing vehicle(s) travels at the posted speed limit or maintains speed to keep up with the flow of traffic. , with passengers on board, during normal operations for which it is presently permitted.
+To operate between 4:00 p.m. to 6:00 p.m. in the Urban Core, the vehicle must maintain speed to keep up with the flow of traffic at all times.
 If an applicant’s traffic study shows that the relevant seated sightseeing vehicle is unable to travel at the speed limit or maintain speeds to keep up with the flow of traffic, the application for a 4:00 p.m. to 6:00 p.m. permit will be denied.
 Any traffic study approved by the Nashville Department of Transportation and Multimodal Infrastructure’s Chief Traffic Engineer, or his/her designee, prior to the passage of this ordinance shall be deemed to satisfy this requirement; and

 E. The MTLC, or its staff shall, upon the consideration of the application and any reports and certificates required to be attached thereto, approve or reject the application.
 Approval required under this section for fixed routes and schedules shall not be unreasonably withheld, conditioned, or delayed.
 Any applicant rejected by MTLC staff may file an appeal within thirty days of denial and request an appearance before the MTLC.
 The appeal shall be heard by the MTLC at the next available MTLC meeting with the appellant appearing in person for consideration of the application.

-F. Any seated sightseeing vehicle certificate holder issued a permit to operate between 4:00 p.m. and 6:00 p.m. shall comply with any requirements or regulations established by the MTLC related to this permit, including but not limited to pre-approved fixed routes.
+F. Any seated sightseeing vehicle certificate holder issued a permit to operate between 4:00 p.m. and 6:00 p.m. in the Urban Core shall comply with the following requirements and regulations as well as any requirements or regulations established by the MTLC related to this permit, including but not limited to:

-G. The MTLC shall have the authority to promulgate, implement, and enforce additional rules and regulations pertaining to the permit for the operation of seated sightseeing vehicles between 4:00 p.m. and 6:00 p.m.
+H. The MTLC shall have the authority to promulgate, implement, and enforce additional rules and regulations pertaining to the permit for the operation of seated sightseeing vehicles between 4:00 p.m. and 6:00 p.m. in the Urban Core.

 Drivers shall act in a reasonable and professional manner in dealing with disorderly passengers.